sujilnt/coursera-assignement3/README.md

 Assignment 3 of the Front-End Web UI Frameworks and Tools Course in Coursera.com This is a complete assignment of webpage using Bootstrap framework.
 The icon are referred from font-aewssome .

-Here is lie page : http://sujilnt.github.io/coursera-assignement3.
+Here is linke page : http://sujilnt.github.io/coursera-assignement3.